 Purpose Of The Letter Of Protection

 The purpose of a letter of protection is twofold.
 First, the letter of protection helps relieve any concerns the doctor may have.
 A doctor might feel concerned about receiving payment for their services.
 Because of these concerns, the letter updates the doctor.
 It lets them know that the you have a personal injury case pending.
-Once you get compensation the doctor will get paid.
+Once you get compensation the doctor will be paid.
 Since the letter of protection comes from an attorney, the doctor can rest assured that they will get paid.
 The letter of protection lets the doctor know that their services haven’t been forgotten.

 Second, the letter of protection helps relieve your stress.
 Maybe the doctor calls or sends letters to you.
 The doctor might remind you about the money you owe for their medical bills.
 The office might even demand payment immediately.
 This kind of contact would make anyone nervous.
 It would especially make someone on edge who has been wrongfully injured in an accident.
 A letter of protection will put a halt to this kind of contact with the doctor.